||Next to the device you want to modify, click the edit icon

 vary depending on the model of the managed device and the interface type.

-Changing the highest MTU value on the device for a non-management interface restarts the Snort process when you deploy configuration changes, temporarily interrupting traffic inspection.
+Changing the highest MTU value among all non-management interfaces on the device restarts the Snort process when you deploy configuration changes, temporarily interrupting traffic inspection.
 Inspection is interrupted on all non-management interfaces, not just the interface you modified.
 Whether this interruption drops traffic or passes it without further inspection depends on the model of the managed device and the interface type.
 See Snort® Restart Traffic Behavior for more information.

 ICMP, check the